lupyuen/zig-bl602-nuttx/README.md

 [(Source)](https://gist.github.com/lupyuen/056340b299495682c0c2fbc61b30f203)

-We remove the delimiters from the text above like this...
+We manually remove the delimiters from the Zig Compiler Log above like this...

 ```text
 flowchart TD;